whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 geometries in records a max of 2-10 MB and moving all the "ground truth" geometries in to dedicated "you will need to use LFS" repos.

-It's also the motivating factor behind the "standard places response" to try and identify _what_ the strictly enforced properties in a record are and, by extension, what we and consumers should "be liberal" about:
+It's also the motivating factor behind the "standard places response" (modeled after Flickr's [standard photo response](https://code.flickr.net/2008/08/19/standard-photos-response-apis-for-civilized-age/)) to try and identify _what_ the strictly enforced properties in a record are and, by extension, what we and consumers should "be liberal" about: